puppetlabs/puppetlabs-apache/README.md

 > **Note**: If you use the [`directories`][] parameter of [`apache::vhost`][], 'Options', 'Override', and 'DirectoryIndex' are ignored because they are parameters within `directories`.

+Default: ['Indexes','FollowSymLinks','MultiViews'],

 ##### `override`

 Sets the overrides for the specified virtual host.
 Accepts an array of [AllowOverride](https://httpd.apache.org/docs/current/mod/core.html#allowoverride) arguments.

 Default: '[none]'.

 ##### `passenger_app_root`

 Sets [PassengerRoot](https://www.phusionpassenger.com/library/config/apache/reference/#passengerapproot), the location of the Passenger application root if different from the DocumentRoot.

+Values: A string specifying a path.

+Default: `undef`.

 ##### `passenger_app_env`

 Sets [PassengerAppEnv](https://www.phusionpassenger.com/library/config/apache/reference/#passengerappenv), the environment for the Passenger application.
-If not specifies, defaults to the global setting or 'production'.
+If not specified, defaults to the global setting or 'production'.

+Values: A string specifying the name of the environment.

+Default: `undef`.

 ##### `passenger_log_file`

 By default, Passenger log messages are written to the Apache global error log.
 With [PassengerLogFile](https://www.phusionpassenger.com/library/config/apache/reference/#passengerlogfile), you can configure those messages to be logged to a different file.
 This option is only available since Passenger 5.0.5.

+Values: A string specifying a path.

+Default: `undef`.

 ##### `passenger_log_level`

 This option allows to specify how much information should be written to the log file.
 If not set, [PassengerLogLevel](https://www.phusionpassenger.com/library/config/apache/reference/#passengerloglevel) will not show up in the configuration file and the defaults are used.

-For Passenger > 3.0.0 the default is '0', since 5.0.0 it's '3'.
+Default: Passenger versions less than 3.0.0: '0'; 5.0.0 and later: '3'.

 ##### `passenger_ruby`

 Sets [PassengerRuby](https://www.phusionpassenger.com/library/config/apache/reference/#passengerruby), the Ruby interpreter to use for the application, on this virtual host.

+Default: `undef`.

 ##### `passenger_min_instances`

 Sets [PassengerMinInstances](https://www.phusionpassenger.com/library/config/apache/reference/#passengermininstances), the minimum number of application processes to run.

+Default: `undef`.

 ##### `passenger_max_instances_per_app`

 Sets [PassengerMaxInstancesPerApp](https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxinstancesperapp), the maximum number of application processes that may simultaneously exist for a single application.

+Default: `undef`.
+TODO: bookmark

 ##### `passenger_start_timeout`